SERUSEcode/JWTTokenLogin/README.md

 Short showcase on how to use JWT Tokens for Login

-*To start*
+**To start**

--Download git code
+1. Download git code
--Open project with Visual Studio 2022
+2. Open project with Visual Studio 2022
--Open packadge manager
--Write Update-Database
+3. Open package manager
--Start project with IIS Express
+4. Start project with IIS Express
--Enjoy
+5. Enjoy